 Why?
 Because in 2019, a focus on chasing followers can be a dangerous move.
 The algorithms are constantly changing, it’s getting harder to reach the followers we do have with an organic strategy and ultimately, you don’t own your social channels.
 For this reason, in most cases, it makes sense to focus on building an asset you do own – usually, your email list.
 There are, however, a few notable exceptions…

-In this post, we are going to cover three circumstances in which running a competition to grow your social media following can be a very good move.
+In this post, Stevie from Stevie Says Social takes us through three circumstances in which running a competition to grow your social media following can be a very good move…

 When building an initial audience.

 The early days of building your social media presence are usually the toughest.

 You’re the new kid on the block, no-one yet knows you and you’re surrounded by competitors with much larger social media followings.

 Although followers certainly aren’t everything, they do serve one important purpose – social proof.

 Often, when we are checking out other accounts, we will look at their following as a means of assessing their popularity, authority, trustworthiness and more.
 Is it right?
 Probably not.
 But it’s human nature, and for better or for worse, most of us do it.

 For that reason alone, it can often be beneficial to set a goal to reach your first 1000 aligned followers as quickly as possible.
 For many of us, this can take a year or more – unless you adopt strategies to supercharge your efforts.

 One of the most effective?
 Social media competitions.